Bhargav061197/Billboard-wiki/README.md

 # Billboard-Wiki

 It scrapes song names and artists from billboard , the creates a valid Wikipedia link from that data for that particular song .
 The it extracts song writers and genres for all songs , creates a pandas dataframe and stores it as csv file
+Then using this data , any new song's popularity can be predicted based on the CSV file data

 ## Getting Started